putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 sequence: 1
 ---

+A design prototype is really just a plan -- a woefully inadequate one.
+It's the difference between a prototype and a finished page or screen is the difference between a blueprint and the finished building.

+This isn't a knock on designers so much as the realities of tooling limitations.
+When I was a designer and developer for *The Boston Globe* in the early days of responsive design, I found that the only way to make a responsive website was to *build a responsive website*.

+After attempts at "this is the desktop view" and "this is the mobile view" prototypes, I found that the real problem was figuring out the "in-betweens."
+Someone had to figure out what happens when the content starts to smoosh together somewhere between our designer-idealized sizing.

+As a result, I went straight to code when [designing and building sites such as Crux.com](/design/crux/).

+## The Basics

+- Layouts must be built using Auto Layout
+- Screens and components must be set to `fill` horizontally and `hug` vertically.
+- Sizing must be defined by variables
+- Modes will determine our breakpoints

 What

 Layouts must be built using auto layout.
 In general, components should be fill width and hug height.